Non-Standard Choice in Matching Markets: Mathematical Appendix and Proofs

-\textbf{The ``only if" part:} The sequential cut-offs mechanism $\psi^{seq}$ is stable for every admissions problem only if the choice functions are weakly acylic and acceptable-consistent.
-The contrapositive is, if some choice functions are not weakly acylic and acceptable-consistent then the sequential cut-offs mechanism $\psi^{seq}$ is not stable, that is, there exists at least one admission problem $\gamma\in \Gamma$ for which the outcome $\psi^{seq}[\gamma]\in \mathcal{M}$ is not stable.
+\textbf{The ``only if" part:} The sequential cut-offs mechanism $\psi^{seq}$ yields a stable matching for every admissions problem only if the choice functions are acyclic and acceptable-consistent.
+The contrapositive is, if some choice functions are not acyclic and acceptable-consistent then the sequential cut-offs mechanism $\psi^{seq}$ is not stable, that is, there exists at least one admission problem $\gamma\in \Gamma$ for which the outcome $\psi^{seq}[\gamma]\in \mathcal{M}$ is not stable.